 ECDD is where the customer has been evaluated to be at a heightened risk to the company.
-The Financial Action Task Force (FATF) 40 Recommendations suggest that companies adopt a risk management system to determine if the customer presents a higher risk.
+Part of the Financial Action Task Force (FATF) 40 Recommendations suggests that companies adopt a risk management system to determine if the customer presents a higher risk.

-Part of the process of conducting ECDD is to obtain senior management approval before establishing a relationship, and take reasonable measures to establish the source of wealth and the source of funds.
+The main process of conducting ECDD is to obtain senior management approval before establishing a relationship and to take reasonable measures to establish the source of wealth and the source of funds.
 Examples of higher risk customers/transactions include but not limited to:

 - Politically Exposed Person (PEP)

 - Customer who are positively identified to have adverse profiles on watchlists